 Accuracy of daytime visual estimates of meteorological optical range

 Observations show that estimates of MOR based on instrumental measurements are in reasonable agreement with daytime estimates of visibility.
-Visibility and MOR should be equal if the observer’s contrast threshold is 0.05 (using the criterion of recognition) and the extinction coefficient is the same in the vicinity of both the instrument and the observer.
+Visibility and MOR should be equal if the observer’s contrast threshold is 0.05 (using the criterion of recognition) and the extinction coefficient is the same in the vicinity of the instrument, and between the observer and objects.

 Middleton (1952) found, from 1 000 measurements, that the mean contrast ratio threshold for a group of 10 young airmen trained as meteorological observers was 0.033 with a range, for individual observations, from less than 0.01 to more than 0.2.
 Sheppard (1983) has pointed out that when the Middleton data are plotted on a logarithmic scale they show good agreement with a Gaussian distribution.
 If the Middleton data represent normal observing conditions, we must expect daylight estimates of visibility to average about 14% higher than MOR with a standard deviation of 20% of MOR.
 These calculations are in excellent agreement with the results from the First WMO Intercomparison of Visibility Measurements (WMO, 1990), where it was found that, during daylight, the observers’ estimates of visibility were about 15% higher than instrumental measurements of MOR.
 The interquartile range of differences between the observer and the instruments was about 30% of the measured MOR.
 This corresponds to a standard deviation of about 22%, if the distribution is Gaussian.